 The Department of Education has a site license for Qualtrics.
 Qualtrics is web-based survey tool, which you can use to conduct survey research, evaluations and other data collection activities.
-This license has been jointly funded by the Rees Centre and the department and will initially be available for 2 years (i.e. until end 2019).
-The license covers all staff and students in the Department of Education.
+The license only covers staff and students in the Department of Education.
+It does not cover members of other Departments throughout the University.

 To request a license please email firstname.lastname@example.org